-The 12th Ave and Jackson Street intersection is one of Seattle’s busiest transit hubs, serving a dense mix of residents, workers, and visitors in the Chinatown-International District.
-I designed a informative flyer to help the community understand and engage with proposed improvements addressing safety, accessibility, and capacity.
+The 12th Ave S and S Jackson St intersection is one of Seattle’s busiest transit hubs, serving a dense mix of residents, workers, and visitors in the Chinatown-International District.
+I designed an informational flyer to help the community understand and engage with proposed improvements addressing safety, accessibility, and capacity.

 A bilingual outreach graphic designed to help the Little Saigon community understand and engage with proposed transit improvements.